opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 Step 5: Setting up Elasticsearch
 --------------------------------

-Since version 9.0, Opencast requires a running an external Elasticsearch instance for indexing purposes.
+Since version 9.0, Opencast requires running an external Elasticsearch instance for indexing purposes.
 Typically this runs on the admin node, although that is not required.
 Instructions for installing Elasticsearch can be found in the [installation documentation](../installation/index.md).
 Fore more details about the setup, have a look at the [Elasticsearch configuration guide](elasticsearch.md).